-Currently, we have two training tracks for fellows entering our Program: a traditional three year track for fellows interested in an academic research career, and a clinical track (2 year training program) for fellows interested in a career as a clinician-educator in Infectious Disease.
+Currently, we have two training tracks for fellows entering our Program: a traditional three year track for fellows interested in pursuing an academic research career, and a clinical/clinician educator track (2 year training program) for fellows interested in a career as a clinician-educator in Infectious Disease.

-The Hospital of St. Raphael is a 491 bed community hospital that also serves New Haven and southern Connecticut.
+The Saint Raphael Campus is a 511-bed hospital that also serves New Haven and Southern Connecticut.
 It provides a strong experience in community acquired and nosocomial infectious diseases, HIV and critical care unit infections, ambulatory infectious disease problems, as well as Clinical Microbiology.

-The difference between the responsibilities of the subspecialty fellow and Internal Medicine residents are that the Infectious Disease subspecialty trainee is responsible for a consultative and educational role within the medical center, with a strong emphasis on the educational role in relation to the residents in the Internal Medicine Programs.
-The Internal Medicine residents are involved in the day-to-day management of patients in conjunction with their attending, whereas the Infectious Disease trainee performs a consultative and educational role in the management of specific patients with Infectious Disease and HIV-related problems.
+In contrast to Internal Medicine residents, Infectious Disease subspecialty trainees play a consultative and educational role.
+Where Internal Medicine residents are involved in the day-to-day management of patients in conjunction with their attending, the Infectious Disease trainee consults on the management of specific patients with Infectious Diseases and HIV-related problems.
 This includes recommendations for diagnostic testing, antimicrobial selection/dosing/duration, and other infectious disease management issues.
-Infectious Disease trainees have a role which is distinct from that of residents at all levels.
+The role of Infectious Diseases trainees is distinct from that of residents at all levels.

 Trainees rotate through the VA CT where they interact with house officers in the Yale categorical programs and the Hospital of St. Raphael where they interact with Hospital of St. Raphael house officers.
 At the VA CT, fellows are supervised by predominantly full-time faculty members of the Infectious Disease section (10 months of the year) as well as part-time faculty members (2 months of the year).
 All faculty members are board certified in Infectious Diseases.